amriteshtiwari/E-commerce/README.md

     - aws s3 bucket configured for this project.
     - docker for creating database service.
     - Docker-compoese may used for dockerizing the project.

-* Deployment instructions
-    - ... will be updated.